 The duties and responsibilities of the Remuneration Committee are as follows:-

-(b) To ensure the levels of remuneration be sufficiently attractive and be able to retain directors needed to run the Company
+To ensure the levels of remuneration be sufficiently attractive and be able to retain Directors and/ or Senior Management needed to run the Company successfully.

-(d) To recommend to the Board of Directors the remuneration packages of the executive directors.
+To recommend to the Board of Directors the remuneration packages of the Directors and Senior Management.

-(e) To act in line with the directors of the Board of Directors; and
+To act in line with the directions of the Board of Directors; and

 To consider and examine such other matters as the Remuneration Committee considers appropriate.